aws/event-ruler/README.md

 Anything-but matching does what the name says: matches anything *except* what's provided in the rule.

 Anything-but works with single string and numeric values or lists, which have to contain entirely strings or entirely numerics.
-It also may be applied to a prefix match.
+It also may be applied to a prefix, suffix, or equals-ignore-case match of a string or a list of strings.

 Single anything-but (string, then numeric):
 ```javascript